emosy/cs8803gpu-fall24-papers/reading9.typ

 heterogeneous AI accelerators that don't look just like a GPU.
 For example, more open research into Amazon's Trainium architecture would be an area I would seek to foster.
+I now see that there is a paper from 2022 which probably does something close to this called "A survey on machine learning accelerators and evolutionary hardware platforms", which I need to add to my reading list.